bevyengine/rfcs/networked_replication.md

 Bevy's aim here is to make writing local and networked multiplayer games indistinguishable, with minimal added boilerplate.
 Having an exact simulation timeline simplifies this problem, thus the core of this unified approach is a fixed timestep—`NetworkFixedUpdate`.

-As a user, you only have to annotate your gameplay-related components and systems, add those systems to `NetworkFixedUpdate` (currently would be an `AppState`), and configure a few simulation settings to get up and running.
+As a user, you only have to annotate your gameplay-related components and systems, add those systems to `NetworkFixedUpdate`, and configure a few simulation settings to get up and running.
 That's it!
 Bevy will transparently handle separating, reconciling, serializing, and compressing the networked state for you.
 (Those systems can be exposed for advanced users, but non-interested users need not concern themselves.)

 > Game design should (mostly) drive networking choices.
 Future documentation could feature a questionnaire to guide users to the correct configuration options for their game.
 Genre and player count are generally enough to decide.

 The core primitive here is the `Replicate` trait.
-All instances of components and resources that implement this trait will be automatically detected and synchronized over the network.
+All instances of components and resources that implement this trait will be automatically registered and synchronized over the network.
 Simply adding a `#[derive(Replicate)]` should be enough in most cases.

 ```rust
 #[derive(Replicate)]